Skip to main content

 • public_key: Client’s Ed25519 public key (encoding per your SDK; commonly base64 or hex).

-The server verifies with signature::verify_msg(b”AUTHORIZE”, signature, public_key) and computes a user address from the public key.
+The server verifies with signature::verify_msg(b”AUTHORIZE||”, signature, public_key), enforces the time window and nonce rules, and rejects replays.
+It also computes a user address from the public key.
 If the user does not exist, it is created.

 Responses